 Supporting the Baby in his Motor Development

 To be parents of new babies demands a lot of thoughts and planning.
-You have to live just here and now and you have to look far ahead to see what comes and to prevent bad habits and difficulties, e.g. in the motor development.
+You have to live just here and now, and you have to look far ahead to see what comes and to prevent bad habits and difficulties, e.g. in motor development.

 The mattress needs to be of good quality, not too soft or too hard.

 I know that some new experts on children’s health and development assert that the babies are supposed to sleep on the parents as much as possible.
 I am of that opinion that the well-being of the mother also counts a lot as she must have the energy to take care.
 The young fathers are more involved, but it’s still the mothers who play the most prominent role in the babies lives the first year.

 To support the critical motor development, you can start putting the baby on his stomach as much as possible in his waking hours.
 That is in your arms on your arm if he is still not too heavy.
 An excellent way to show him the things of interest in the room like posters of paintings in contrasting colours.

 When the baby is placed on his stomach, he will try to lift himself up on his lower arms and have a look around.
 His head comes up in the right posture in the middle.
 If the head is continuously leaning towards one side, something ought to be looked at by a physiotherapist or your paediatrician.
 I have seen babies suffer from not being able to straighten up due to having lied in the womb in a strange position.
 That could also affect the hips.